-networks and this in itself has strengthened our position.
+The program has presented us with opportunities for meaningful collaboration with our palliative care networks and this in itself has strengthened our position.

-we continue to develop the foundations to allow us to build adaptive capacity This is a continuing journey.
+Through the program we developed a clear understanding of what was important.
+For the road ahead, we continue to develop the foundations to allow us to build adaptive capacity This is a continuing journey.